 Hey everyone!
 I am really excited about this article because this is one of those skill sets that will save you a lot of time and money.
 As any filmmaker knows, we are constantly tight on a budget.
 No matter your level, you will hear yourself or someone else saying, “We don’t have the budget for that.”
 It’s incredibly stressful.
 Thankfully this won’t be something to stress about.
 So let’s learn how to sync audio in Final Cut Pro!

-Pro Tip #1: Create an Event for Your Synced Clips
+Before You Start: Create an Event for Your Synced Clips

-Before we jump in, here’s a pro tip.
+Before you jump in, here’s a pro tip.
 Create a new event for your clips.
 I always try to stay as organized as possible in the edit, and this will help you access your clips much easier.
 I like to make an event for every scene.
 That way, I can sandwich all of my footage from each scene in its own folder.

 Can you imagine not doing that and having to find the right video clip and audio clip amongst all of the sound effects, room tone, false takes, and music?
 You might not be that far along in the editing process yet, but that sounds like utter chaos.
 Therefore, I highly recommend events.